keirthana/anbox-cloud-docs/explanation/application-streaming.md

 ### Session creation

 A session is created by calling the gateway API at `POST /1.0/sessions`.
-The returned object contains information about the created session as well as a web socket `url` that is necessary to start the signalling process.
+The returned object contains information about the created session as well as a web socket `url` that is necessary to start the signaling process.

-### Signalling process
+### Signaling process

-Using the session information, the signalling process between the client and the instance starts:
+Using the session information, the signaling process between the client and the instance starts:

  1. The instance creates an offer containing the desired streams (video, audio, binary) as well as codec information.
  2. The client replies to that offer by accepting or refusing it.